fidsusj/HateSpeechDetection/assignments/1/ITA_asg_1.md

 And of course, a pdf file could contain little or no text at all and mainly consist of vector graphics and images.
 Then the question arises how to interpret these - if at all - or whether maybe some form of OCR should be applied.

+### 5.

+It works quite okay with the scanned and ocr interpreted text.
+But some phone numbers are missed, because they have wrong characters recognized in between them.

+Examples:
+- "(06221) 43.41 49-0" is not recognized because of the point in between numbers
+- "(0 62 21] 4 18 55 58" is not recognized because the closing bracket is

+The extraction can be changed to take these into account, but one never can be sure to get all misinterpretations right.

+Furthermore, one difficulty is, that a lot of the phone numbers don't have a prefix, because e.g. it is a prefix for all numbers on one page.